 Other notable entries

 Céline Dion is the only star to snare two spots on our Top 20, cementing her place as the queen of love songs.
-Titanic-soundtracking My Heart Will Go On is her biggest, sailing into sixth place with 1.58 million sales.
-Bonus fact: My Heart Will Go On came out exactly 20 years ago this week!
-Not too far behind is Think Twice, Céline's first chart-topper, with 1.37 million sales at 8, one place behind Jennifer Rush's The Power of Love, which Céline herself would later cover.
+Titanic-soundtracking My Heart Will Go On is her biggest, sailing into sixth place with 1.59 million sales.
+Not too far behind is Think Twice, Céline's first chart-topper, with 1.38 million sales at 8, one place behind Jennifer Rush's The Power of Love, which Céline herself would later cover.

-Gareth Gates's 2002 version of Unchained Melody, which actually deposed Will Young from Number 1, comes in eighth with 1.35 million sales, while the highest placed song not to reach Number 1 at all is John Legend's All Of Me, also the most recent track in our countdown.
-It passed a million sales in 2015 – it's now on 1.25 million.
+Gareth Gates's 2002 version of Unchained Melody, which actually deposed Will Young from Number 1, comes in ninth with 1.35 million sales, while the highest placed song not to reach Number 1 at all is John Legend's All Of Me, also the most recent track in our countdown.
+It passed a million sales in 2015 – it's now on 1.29 million.

 The only female group to make the Top 20 is the Spice Girls, with 1996's Christmas chart-topper 2 Become 1 on 1.14 million sales.